nordic-mountain/Skyflix0-v0.0.0/README.md

 # Skyflix v4.0.2

-Skyflix is a desktop application that allows you to stream YouTube videos right from your desktop.
-The application is built using Python 3 and various modules like `tkinter`, `pytube`, `pathlib`, and `requests`.
-It also gets the lastest video from a YouTube channel of your choosing.
-If you want to put your own YouTube channel links go to the "channels" python list in Skyflix 0.py and put your own there.
+Skyflix is a desktop application that allows you to play the lastest video from a selected channel (e.g., NetworkChuck) using moduals like `customtkinter`, `pytube`, `requests`, and `youtube_dl`.
+This project was made with Python 🐍.
+If you want to change the channels you can goto `Skyflix 0.py` and change the channels in the `channels` list.

 ## Features

 * Play the latest videos from selected YouTube channels.
-* Play any YouTube video by entering the URL.
 * View video information and description.
 * Download the video for offline viewing.